andersmurphy/andersmurphy-blog/resources/posts/2022-05-02-clojure-extend-honeysql-to-support-postgres-alter-column-and-add-constraint.md

 ALTER TABLE task ALTER COLUMN owner TEXT NOT NULL DEFAULT 'DEFAULT'
 ```

-The `hsql/register-clause!` function is used to register a new clause with honeysql.
-It takes the name of the new clause, a formatter for the new clause, and which clause it should be called before.
-In this case we are passing in `:modify-column` as the formatter as we want to re-use the formatter that `:modify-column` uses:
+The `(register-clause! clause formatter before)` function is used to register a new clause with honeysql.
+To reuse the `:modify-column` formatter we pass `:modify-column` as the formatter argument (see [the honeysql docs](https://cljdoc.org/d/com.github.seancorfield/honeysql/2.2.891/doc/getting-started/extending-honeysql#registering-a-new-clause-formatter) for more details):

 ```clojure
 (hsql/register-clause! :alter-column :modify-column :modify-column)